Sites outside of Israel and North America with which MSIH has signed an MOU include these

 Mahatma Gandhi Institute of Medical Sciences

 Sevagram is a small village in central India where Gandhi decided to settle, naming the town “village of service” in 1940.
 The Institute is the first rural medical college in India.
-The Institute is unique in that students are expected to follow the Gandhian principals of service to the poor while working with the underserved rural population.
+Students follow the Gandhian principals of service to the poor while working with the underserved rural population.

 St. John’s Medical College